huaminghuangtw/Shortcutomation-Newsletter/posts/why-i-watch-the-earth-spin-every-night-before-bed.md

 It’s a visual reminder that, 99% of owhat I’m stressing about is tiny compared with the scale of the Earth.

-# The Most Important Conversation
+# The Most Important Conversation in Life

 The Shortcut is just a tool.
 The real work happens in the conversation you have with yourself when the notification pops up.